A loose moral climate fed the paranoia and fear that allowed Nu Labour to flourish:

 15 per cent said that they have no view.

 This represents decisive support for the Prime Minister's proposals, which have been strongly driven by the Culture Department.
-It's worth adding that at this stage this is very much support in principle: we have yet to see the
+It's worth adding that at this stage this is very much support in principle: we have yet to

 However Tory MPs don't seem to be lining up make their pro-censorship views known to the electorate.
 Perhaps too many votes to be lost.